Simple Vegan Blog

 • Oat milk goes well with everything.
 Drink it plain, sweetened, with cocoa, or even add it to your coffee or tea to make a healthy and delicious hot beverage for the cold winter days!

-• Use the leftover oat pulp to bake spectacular vegan donuts, vegan oatmeal cookies or even make chocolate truffles.
+• Use the leftover oat pulp to bake spectacular vegan donuts, vegan oatmeal cookies or even make energy balls or truffles.
 You can also add it to your smoothies to incorporate more fiber into your diet.

 A picture of 2 mugs with homemade oat milk onto a wooden tray